d3fend/collab/projects/cdr/index.md

 ## Methodology

 Like the rest of the content within D3FEND, we utilized numerous sources of research and patent literature to gather information about specific techniques utilized in CDR technology at a detailed technical level.
 While doing so, we kept techniques that were cybersecurity-related and excluded those that were not, such as physical techniques.
 We then abstracted techniques into a Content Filtering (d3f:ContentFiltering) taxonomy before diving into defining digital artifacts associated with the techniques.
 While the existing D3FEND ontology had some relevant digital artifacts, this work required additional artifacts to be added to the ontology.
 Finally, we defined precise relationships between the artifacts themselves and the techniques.
-As a result, we have added X new techniques and Y new digital artifacts to the D3FEND framework.
+As a result, we have added 14 new techniques and 43 new digital artifacts to the D3FEND framework.

 #### Challenges